SarahPavlak/Final_Revamps/Shopping_Cart/README.md

 2. Project, Revisited
 a.
 Completed Basic Formatting Challenges: now has tests for formatting prices and timestamps
 b.
-Completed Intermediate Challenge: Calculating Receipt Totals
+Completed Intermediate Challenge: Calculating Receipt Totals and Finding Products

 3. Code Revamp:
 a.
 Per the grading feedback, ensured that document now has a .py extension